 Why We Do It

-Global learning is about recognising and understanding our connections with others around the world, through the food we eat, the items we use and the people we meet.
-It’s about valuing our individual capacity to create positive change and make a difference.
+Global learning and development education is about recognising and understanding our connections with others around the world, through the food we eat, the items we use and the people we meet.
+It’s about valuing our individual capacity to create positive change and acting to make a difference.
 Through awareness and empowerment we can build a more just and sustainable future for everyone everywhere.

-Global learning encourages confidence, open-mindedness, and critical and creative thinking.
+Global learning with a development education approach, encourages open-mindedness, along with critical and creative thinking.
 It’s about recognising and making connections at local level to make sense of issues and successes of our everyday lives.
-It’s about acquiring knowledge and practicing skills that benefit individuals, families, employers and communities.
-Skill and values, that are essential for happy, healthy and successful lives where people join in with their communities.
+It’s about acquiring knowledge and skills that benefit individuals, families, employers and communities.
+Its about building behaviours, outlooks and values, that are essential for happy, healthy and successful lives where people join in with their communities.

 - Global citizenship;